input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 Or `ghc-js HelloBrowser.hs foo.js` if `setInnerHTML` is defined in `foo.js`.

-Now, inside the HelloBrowser.jsexe directory, there will be an `index.html` file.
+Recall the `index.html` file inside the HelloBrowser.jsexe directory.
 This HTML file has our compiled JavaScript already included, so if you open it in your browser, you'll find it loads our SVG circle in the top-left of the page!

 ![Example webpage screenshot](/img/browser-screenshot.png)